Penalty unit

 Penalty units note in reg 256 of ROAD RULES 2014, New South Wales, Australia.

 A penalty unit (PU) is a standard amount of money used to compute penalties for many breaches of law in Australia at both the federal, and state and territory level.
 Fines are calculated by multiplying the value of a penalty unit by the number of units prescribed for the offence.
-For example, if a crime was committed in New South Wales worth 100 units, the fine would be 100 × $110 = $11,000.
+For example, if an offence was committed in New South Wales worth 100 units, the fine would be 100 × $110 = $11,000.

 Prior to the introduction of penalty units, fines and other charges were usually prescribed in terms of ordinary money.
 However, the effects of inflation meant that originally substantial penalties eventually lost their worth.
 Frequent amendment of the many laws and regulations dealing with pecuniary penalties would be a very time-consuming process.
 Penalty units provide a quick and simple way to adjust many different fees and charges.